 If we could crown a king of 4X, Sid Meier’s Civilization would have little competition for that throne.
 Taking one of an armload of civilizations from the ancient to the modern age while competing for various victory conditions, this is the series that has championed the genre for years.

-Who it’s for: With Civ 6 so close, and looking so good, it’s hard to recommend picking up its predecessor today.
-But it frequently goes on sale for absurdly low prices, so if you’re not sure you’ll like the series and just want to try it out without dropping the full $60 on the new one, by all means take advantage.
+Who it’s for: Even with Civ VI out, Civilization V frequently goes on sale for absurdly low prices, so if you’re not sure you’ll like the series and just want to try it out without dropping the full $60 on the new one, by all means take advantage.
 It’s certainly an excellent, entertaining game in its own right, particularly with the Brave New World expansion.
 Plus, the mod scene is excellent.

 Europa Universalis IV